Skip to main content

 Overview

-Gitar automatically reviews your pull requests and merge requests on GitHub and GitLab, providing AI-powered feedback on security, bugs, performance, edge cases, and code quality.
+Gitar automatically reviews your pull requests on GitHub and GitLab, providing AI-powered feedback on security, bugs, performance, edge cases, and code quality.

 Security Analysis